 Red Chinese fringe flower, Loropetalum chinense var. rubrum – this plant was only described in 1942, and it grows in a very restricted area along the lower parts of the Yangtze river, in Hunan province.
 Also known as the red Zhi flower.
 Since its discovery Chinese and Japanese gardeners have been collecting this plant and developing beautiful garden forms.
 Some of these began to arrive in America in the 1980s.
 In this variety the spring red leaf color of the species lasts more-or-less all year round, darkening to purple in summer.
 The flowers are vibrant neon pink, instead of white.

-There are many garden varieties of this remarkable plant, some distinctive, and others look very much like each other.
-There is a considerable overlap among the varieties available, with the same, or virtually identical plants being sold with different names and trademarks.
-Some of the best and most attractive are:
+There are many garden varieties of this remarkable plant, some distinctive, and others looking very much like each other.
+There is some overlap among the varieties available, with the same, or very similar plants being sold with different names and trademarked names.
+Some of the best, different and most attractive are:

 ‘Blush’ – bronze-red new growth turns green in summer.
 Significantly taller than others, this plant can reach 12 feet in height, and 6 feet across.
 Brought from China in 1989 by the United States Department of Agriculture (USDA) and introduced in 1993 by the National Arboretum.
 Also known as ‘Monraz’ and ‘Raspberry Fringe’.

 Crimson Fire™ (‘PIILC-I’) – only 3 feet tall and spreading, the leaves stay red all year round.
 The flowers are bright pink.